7 days, 1 unforgettable destination

 That’s a wrap!
 It takes about four and a half hours to carve your way back to Boston from Bar Harbor on the last day.
 So, grab some locally roasted coffee and hit the highway.
 You’ll remember the fun times you had in all the hidden corners of Maine.
-And when you return to the airport you won’t be able to help yourself as you scroll through your photos and start planning your next Maine vacation.
+And when you return home you won’t be able to help yourself as you scroll through your photos and start planning your next Maine vacation.

 view more itineraries